janis-commerce/api-list/README.md

 ### get availableFilters()
 This is used to indicate which fields can be used to filter the list.
 Any other filter will return a 400 status code.
 Filters can be customized by passing an object with the following properties:
-- `name`: The name of the filter param.
+- `name`: (string) The name of the filter param.
 This property is required.
-- `internalName`: The name of the field, as defined in the model.
-This should not be defined in case it's equal to `name`
+- `internalName`: (string|function) The name of the field, as defined in the model.
+This should not be defined in case it's equal to `name`.
+If it's a function (_since 3.1.0_), it must return a string and it will receive the following arguments: `(filterConfiguration, mappedValue, originalValue)`
-- `valueMapper`: A function to be called on the filter's value.
+- `valueMapper`: (function) A function to be called on the filter's value.
 This is optional.

 ### async formatRows(rows)
 You can use this to format your records before they are returned.